 1. Prepare a guide for your wreath’s construction by covering a large square of box cardboard with baking/waxed paper and drawing an outline of your wreath.
 I traced around a large serving platter to make the outer circle and a soup bowl for the inner circle.

-2. Let your child (or children) glue the popsticks together in any arrangement, staying within the guidelines for your wreath.
+2. Let your child (or children) stick the craft sticks together in any arrangement using the craft glue, staying within the guidelines for your wreath.
 Remind them to brush on plenty of glue wherever two sticks meet so that the completed wreath is nice and strong.

 Be sure to check out my book Time to Create as a gift idea for those who are interested in creating art with young children.